oslabs-beta/ShieldQL/README.md

 - Make sure dotenv has been imported, that it is properly configured, and that a .env file already exists
 - Ensure that the .env file is in the root directory

+**Screenshot with sample app root directory goes here**

 - Create a shieldqlql.json file in root directory.
-This file will define the roles and permissions
+This file will define the roles and permissions that will be enforced throughout the user's graphQL application.
+  - E.g.:

 ```javascript
 {